-Create a festive paper rosette Christmas wreath this holiday season!
-Mix different shades of red and green paper with peppermint rosettes to create a unique wreath design!
+Learn how to create a festive Christmas wreath using paper rosettes this holiday season!
+Mix red and green paper rosettes with peppermint rosettes to create a unique wreath design!

 Hello!
 With December right around the corner I’m excited to share a new Christmas wreath with you today.
 This Peppermint paper rosette wreath is perfect for the holiday season!
 It’s made almost entirely of paper in varying shades of red and green.
 It also features my whimsical peppermint rosettes I made a few weeks ago.
 I initially made them for a holiday banner but made a few extras to use in this wreath!